daspartho/MagicMix/README.md

     --seed 42 \
     --guidance_scale 7.5
 ```
-Also, check out the [demo notebook](https://github.com/daspartho/MagicMix/blob/main/demo.ipynb) for example usage of the implementation.
+Also, check out the [demo notebook](https://github.com/daspartho/MagicMix/blob/main/demo.ipynb) for example usage of the implementation to reproduce examples from the paper.

 ### Some examples reproduced from the paper: